jina-ai/finetuner/docs/1_how_it_works/1_2_difference.md

 ## Focus on the quality of embeddings

-Finetuner is not designed to improve classification, sentiment analysis or object detection.
+Finetuner is not designed to tackle classification, sentiment analysis or object detection task.
-Finetuner cares about the quality of the embeddings, and this is what the fine-tuned model will produce.
+Finetuner cares about the quality of the embeddings for neural search, and this is what the fine-tuned model will produce.

 Given a query {class}`~docarray.document.Document` represented by `embeddings`,